 Andrew Carnegie Centennial Fellowship In Support of Visiting Scholars in the Social Sciences from Arab Universities

-The School of Public Affairs at American University, under the auspices of the Carnegie Corporation of New York, is offering support for visiting social science scholars from Arab universities.
-The fellowships, beginning in September 2014, are geared to encourage innovative research on urban governance, urban development, local government, and social justice and the built environment in the Arab region.
+The School of Public Affairs at American University in Washington, DC, under the auspices of the Carnegie Corporation of New York, is offering support for visiting social science scholars from Arab universities.
+The fellowships are geared to encourage innovative research on urban governance, urban development, local government, and social justice and the built environment in the Arab region.

 In addition to developing and submitting their own research for publication, the scholars will be expected to: